Update on development of the Patient Safety Incident Response Framework

-We will shortly publish a new webpage containing a range of further information about the PSIRF, including the introductory version of the PSIRF document being used by the early adopters.
+We have published a new webpage containing a range of further information about the PSIRF, including the introductory version of the PSIRF document being used by the early adopters.
 Local systems and organisations outside of the early adopter areas can use this version of the PSIRF to start to plan and prepare for PSIRF’s full introduction in 2021.

 However, until the final version of the PSIRF is published and organisations transition to the new framework in Summer/Autumn 2021, they must continue using the current Serious Incident Framework.

 The Serious Incident framework describes the process and procedures to help ensure serious incidents are identified correctly, investigated thoroughly and, most importantly, learned from to prevent the likelihood of similar incidents happening again.

 This framework explains the responsibilities involved when dealing with serious incidents and includes actions staff are required to take, and the tools available.

 This framework is designed to inform staff providing and commissioning NHS funded services in England who may be involved in identifying, investigating or managing a serious incident.
 It is relevant to all NHS-funded care in the primary, community, secondary and tertiary sectors.
 This includes private sector organisations providing NHS-funded services.

 Investigations carried out under this framework are conducted for the purposes of learning to prevent recurrence.